There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Keep Food Fresh and Crisp

-Sandwiches can be a picnic hit and miss.
-No one likes a soggy sandwich or that cling wrap sweaty stodge, but a well thought out sandwich can make a picnic.
+Sandwiches can be a picnic hit-and-miss.
+No one likes a soggy sandwich or that cling wrap sweaty stodge, but a well-thought-out sandwich can make a picnic.

 The same goes for salads.
-These simple tips will ensure sandwiches and salads are fresh, crisp and most of all, easy to transport.
+These simple tips will ensure sandwiches and salads are fresh, crisp, and, most of all, easy to transport.

 DIY Sandwiches